GitByMY/quizapp-sepm/README.md

 Below are the features that I implemented myself:
 + Feels and can be used like a native mobile app
 + A home page separate from the quiz game that can also be returned to at any point during the quiz game
-+ Multiple quiz subjects and the ability to select and take a specific quiz
++ Multiple quiz subjects (using Fetch API and Open Trivia DB) and the ability to select and take a specific quiz
 + A background that changes color each time the home page is displayed and each time the quiz page is displayed

 ## How to Use